CanaDream Cares - Our Commitment to You

 It’s a six-hour drive ahead of you today as you travel through a landscape of ever changing colours en route to Sault Ste Marie.

-Plan to travel only a short distance today – perhaps stopping overnight at Chipwoods Park Campground in Shelburne. (approx 1-1.15 from Toronto).
-Close to Shelburne is the small village of Violet Hill and Mrs Mitchell’s, a fine dining and unique shopping destination – consider stopping here for dinner before or after checking in at your campground.
+Plan to travel only a short distance today – perhaps stopping overnight at Primrose Park Campground in Shelburne.
+Close to Shelburne is the small village of Violet Hill and Mrs. Mitchell’s, a fine dining and unique shopping destination – consider stopping here for dinner before or after checking in at your campground.

-For ideas about things to do, we suggest you visit the Visitor Information Centre in Tobermory for ideas or check with your campground hosts.
+For more ideas about things to do, we suggest you visit the Visitor Information Centre in Tobermory or check with your campground hosts.
 In the evening, sit and watch a magnificent sunset over Lake Huron.
 Spend another night at Summer House Park Resort.